cwcowell/instakarma/plan.md

-x Find and fix all IntelliJ warnings x Add comments to all classes and methods x I think there are places where i pass in a conn and a db manager, but only need the latter .
+x Find and fix all IntelliJ warnings x Add comments to all classes and methods x I think there are places where i pass in a conn and a db manager, but only need the latter x Look into using 'foo!r' in logging for names and user_ids and the like x Figure out how to deal with this recurring console message:
+.
 Delete unused Exceptions
 .
 Delete unused imports
 .
 Run IntelliJ's code checker and fix any problems
 - Run everything through Claude for suggestions
 - Handle exceptions that I throw
-- Look into using 'foo!r' in logging for names and user_ids and the like
 - Make manual test script/plan and store it in this repo
 - Extract common code
 - Write README